FairAppeal

 Pull recent (last 12 months) comps from the same building or comparable buildings of the same era.
 If your assessment is calibrated to 2021-2022 sale comps and 2024-2025 sales have come in lower, that gap is documentable.

 South Lake Union comps to other SLU buildings, plus Belltown (west) and Cascade (east edge of SLU).
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a South Lake Union appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a South Lake Union appeal actually look like?